What is Thermal Pollution and Its Effects?

 1.1 Industrial effluents

-This is any type of liquid that came as thermal discharges with the potential to harm water.
-This may include petroleum refineries, pulp, and paper mills, chemical plants, steel mills, and smelters.
+This includes any liquid that comes as thermal discharge and can potentially harm water.
+It may include petroleum refineries, pulp and paper mills, chemical plants, steel mills, and smelters.

 1.2 Sewage Effluents

-There are certain industrial plants that produce high amounts of domestic sewage effluents which are water with contents of lavatories, or dirty water used in washing clothes or dishes, and cooking meals.
+Certain industrial plants produce high amounts of domestic sewage effluents, which contain lavatories or dirty water used to wash clothes or dishes and cook meals.

 1.3 Biochemical Movement

 Day-to-day operations in industrial plants can induce this process.
-It denotes a chemical process that occurs in living things, specifically with the involvement of biomolecules.
+It denotes a chemical process in living things, specifically involving biomolecules.

 The 3 Main Causes of Thermal Pollution